 10. How has the experience been overall?

-And finally, decide how the experience of running a vacation rental business has been on the whole.
+Think about how the experience of running a vacation rental business has been on the whole.
 Running a business is no walk in the park.
 There may be ups and downs, it’s like a rollercoaster.
-Examine how has the experience been so far.
+Examine how the experience has been so far.
 Ask yourself questions the following questions:

 - Has it been what you expected?